Meet Your Local Police Officers During National Night Out Events

 5 – 8 pm

-The parking lot outside of the police department will be set up with hot dogs and hamburgers, music by Mid-Life Crisis, kids activities and info booths.
+The parking lot outside of the police department will be set up with hot dogs and hamburgers, music, bouncy houses, kids’ activities and info booths.

 South Brunswick